hanai3Bi/Switch-OC-Suite/README.md

 - Overclocking in general (often combined with overvolting and overheating) will _degrade internal components_ - SoC, VRM(Voltage Regulator Module), Battery, etc. - _faster_ than you and the manufacturer have expected.

-- There is **no dynamic frequency scaling** in HOS, which makes _overclocking acts differently than PC_ or other mobile devices.
-The console will be _sticking to what frequency you've set in the long term_, until you close the game or put it into sleep.

 - Higher RAM clocks without proper timings could be UNSTABLE and cause graphical glitches / instabilities / filesystem corruption. **Always make backup before usage.**